Using the Internet Safely

 Getting help

-1. The Think U Know and has loads more information about e-safety.
+1. The Think U Know website has loads more information about e-safety.

 2. If something happens that you don’t like or makes you feel uncomfortable – tell someone – it’s never too late.